 A closed MRI is faster and provides higher quality images than an open MRI.
 The more detailed information from a closed MRI enables the doctor to make a more precise diagnosis.

 What is special about the MRI exam at California Orthopedics & Spine?

 The scanner at California Orthopedics & Spine is a state-of-the-art General Electric GE Signa® HDe 1.5T Scanner.
 This scanner uses the latest high-definition (HD) technology and provides a clearer, more detailed image that improves diagnostic accuracy and significantly shortens exam times.
+The protocols for many of the musculoskeletal scans have been customized by our physicians.
 MRI studies are then sent over a secure internet connection to a radiologist at Marin Magnetic Imaging, one of the most prominent sports medicine imaging groups in the country.
 The scanner is also networked to the computers at California Orthopedics & Spine and can be reviewed shortly after completion.

 What if I’m not a patient at this practice?

 At California Orthopedics & Spine, MRI is also available to patients who are not patients of our practice but have been given a prescription for an MRI by another physician.
 Make an appointment today for an MRI by calling 415-496-2812.